dds-bridge/dds/doc/dll-description.md

 ### The Multi-Thread Double Dummy Solver Functions

-The double dummy trick values for all 5 \* 4 = 20 possible combinations of a hand’s trump strain and declarer hand alternatives are solved by a single call to one of the functions `CalcDDtable` and `CalcDDtablePBN`.
+The double dummy trick values for all 5 \* 4 = 20 possible combinations of a hand's trump strain and declarer hand alternatives are solved by a single call to one of the functions `CalcDDtable` and `CalcDDtablePBN`.
 Threads are allocated per strain. in order to save computations.

 To obtain better utilization of available threads, the double dummy (DD) tables can be grouped using one of the functions `CalcAllTables` and `CalcAllTablesPBN`.